prernadave/prernadave/README.md

 - 💬 Ask me about *NodeJS ,MongoDB,HTML,CSS,Javascript*

-- ⚡ Fun fact *I just learned coding in 10 months and I have 1200+ hrs coding experience*
+- ⚡ Fun fact *I just learned coding in 10 months and I have 1200+ hours of coding experience*

 - ⭐ <a href="https://prernadave.github.io/">Click here to see my portfolio</a>

 - 💌 how to reach me **prernadave3914@gmail.com**

-- 📄 Want to know more about me click here to see my **<a href="https://drive.google.com/file/d/11o1GIF9aJjQwj77oVIVkgrgb17PjJhD_/view?usp=share_link">Resume</a>**
+- 📄 Want to know more about me click here to see my **<a href="https://drive.google.com/file/d/11fUFbR14YboVVJuNtLbbdBYsDV1dtpv9/view?usp=sharing">Resume</a>**